spencerhcheng/holberton-system_engineering-devops/w1/d1/lecture_notes.md

 So what is Node exactly?
 The [website](https://nodejs.org/en/) has a pretty good description.
 But the gist is that it is a way of running JavaScript outside of the browser environment.

 Go to the website and download Node if you haven't already.
-After you've downloaded it, open your terminal/command prompt and type:
+After you've downloaded it, open your Terminal/Command Prompt and type:

 ![terminal](./terminal.png)